seralexeev/xrabbit.dev/README.md

 Big milestone.
 It can move and be controlled remotely.

--   runs on a battery
+-   runs on battery
--   video is streamed in real-time at 720p@30
+-   video streams in real time at 720p@30
 -   controller lag is minimal

 Problems:

--   the steering is very twitchy
+-   steering is super twitchy
--   the gear ratio is too high and the robot is very slow and noisy (bldc?)
+-   gear ratio is way too high and the robot is really slow and noisy (bldc?)
--   video is not compressed with h264, I take each frame and compress it to jpeg which sends a lot of gigabytes, this will not work on 4g
+-   video isn’t compressed with h264, I just take every frame and compress it as jpeg so tons of gigabytes are flying around, which won’t work over 4g
--   the steering angles are very small, I need to redo the hub and links
+-   steering angles are very small, need to redo the hub and links

 ---